tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 below.
 Note that doing so would overwrite the downgrade signal for TLS 1.3 (see
 {{RFC8446}}, Section 4.1.3).

+The "ech_is_inner" is expected to have an empty payload.
+If the payload is non-empty (i.e., the length of the "extension_data" field is non-zero) then the backend server MUST abort the handshake with an "illegal_parameter" alert.

 # Compatibility Issues

 Unlike most TLS extensions, placing the SNI value in an ECH extension is not